Wrap up

 Explanation

-Hoferichter emphasizes that EuroDIG’s strength lies in its community-driven approach.
-She explains that the program and agenda are shaped by input from the community, rather than being decided by a small organizing committee.
+Hoferichter emphasizes that EuroDIG’s strength lies in its community-driven approach where the agenda is built through multi-stakeholder input rather than being decided by a small organizing committee.
+She stresses that both successes and shortcomings are collective community responsibility.

 Evidence

-She states, ‘We are not a conference where a small organizing committee decides on the agenda.
-It’s the community that builds the agenda and it’s the community that shapes the agenda.’
+She states ‘We are not a conference where a small organizing committee decides on the agenda.
+It’s the community that builds the agenda and it’s the community that shapes the agenda.
+Whatever is fantastic and whatever might not be as fantastic, it’s about the community.’

 Major discussion point